Sofia theatre group explores ‘invisible hands’ of recycling | Malay Mail

-SOFIA (Bulgaria), Aug 23 — In a neighbourhood in downtown Sofia, theatregoers are looking for entertainment among the city’s rubbish — quite literally.
+SOFIA, Bulgaria, Aug 25 — In a neighbourhood in downtown Sofia, theatregoers are looking for entertainment among the city’s rubbish — quite literally.

 As night falls, spectators are led from one garbage bin to another, listening to the untold stories of the Bulgarian capital’s army of unofficial refuse collectors.